thosgood/this-weeks-finds/markdown/201-250/week235.md

 At the Perimeter Institute I also had some great discussions with Laurent Freidel and his student Aristide Baratin.
 They have a new spin foam model that reproduces ordinary quantum field theory - in other words, particle physics in flat spacetime.
-It\'s not interesting as a model of quantum gravity - it doesn\'t include gravity!
+It's not interesting as a model of quantum gravity - it doesn't include gravity!
 Instead, it serves as a convenient target for spin foam models that *do* include
 gravity: it should be the limit of any such model as the gravitational constant approaches zero.